jeremiah-corrado/arkouda-xarray/README.md

 pip install .
 ```

 With this library installed, XArray's [entry point system](https://docs.xarray.dev/en/stable/internals/chunked-arrays.html#registering-a-new-chunkmanagerentrypoint-subclass) should automatically recognize that the Arkouda ChunkManager is available.
-Importing `arkouda-xarray` in your code is not necessary.
+Importing `arkouda_xarray` in your code is not necessary.

 ## Usage